Torilis japonica (Japanese Hedge Parsley)

 Leaves are compound in groups of 3 to 5, up to 5 inches long, 4 inches wide, alternately attached with a small sheath where the leaf stalk joins the stem.
 In the lower part of the plant, leaflets are feathery and fern-like.
 Leaves near the flowers at the top of the plant are smaller and less deeply divided.

 Fruit is oval, about 1/8 inch long and covered in hooked hairs.
 It ripens to brown and splits into 2 seeds.
 The hooks attach the seed to nearly anything that comes in contact with it and help it spread.

-This is a new alien species to Minnesota, and quite invasive.
-An article from the Invasive Plant Association of Wisconsin says this could be even worse than Garlic Mustard (Alliaria petiolata) so warrants careful watch.
-There are several species of carrot with small white flowers and feathery leaves and can be easily confused.
-When I first came upon the sprouting leaves in May I thought it might be Queen Anne's Lace (Daucus carota) but once it started flowering it was obviously something else, since Queen Anne's Lace has large, showy bracts.
-A good way to ID this is by the few, narrow bracts at the base of the umbel—that along with the texture of the stem were the clinchers for me.
-Combine that with hooked hairs on the fruit and you've probably nailed it.
+There are several species of carrot with small white flowers and feathery leaves and it's not hard to confuse them all.
+Emerging leaves in May might be mistaken for Queen Anne's Lace (Daucus carota) but once it starts flowering it is obviously something else, since Queen Anne's Lace has large, showy bracts.
+A good way to ID this is by the few, narrow bracts at the base of the umbel—that along with the stiff, appressed hairs on leaves and stems, and the hooked hairs on the fruits are a unique combination.
 Early in the season the plants look open and airy but fill in with many branches as they mature.
 It seems to have a preference for moist soil and part shade, but apparently will grow almost anywhere.
-This new invader needs quick action against it.
+If you see it, kill it.